codacy/chart/quickstart/eks/README.md

 terraform init && terraform apply
 ```

 inside the `main/` folder and follow terraform's instructions.
+This takes a while (~10min).

 The cluster configuration (e.g., type/number of nodes, network CIDRs,...)
 are exposed as variables in the `variables.tf` file.
 You may tailor the cluster